View Ralph Farino's Obituary on TribLive.com and share memories

 |

 The family is inviting friends from 2 to 4 and 6 to 8 p.m.
-Tuesday, and from 10 to 11 a.m.
+Tuesday, and from 10 to11 a.m.
 Wednesday to SALOOM-REGA FUNERAL SERVICE, 730 W. Main St., Mt.
-Pleasant, where services will be held at 11 a.m. with his sister, the Rev. Shirley Farino, officiating.
-Private interment will follow in St. Pius X Cemetery, Mt.
-Pleasant.
+Pleasant, where services will be held at 11a.m.
+Wednesday with his sister, the Rev. Shirley Farino, officiating.
+Private interment will follow in Mt.
+Pleasant Cemetery.

-A complete obituary will be published in the Tuesday edition of the newspaper.
+Please visit Ralph's online memorial at www.saloom-rega.com to sign the condolence guestbook.
+Richard Rega, funeral director.